 Is there a dietary approach that helps older adults avoid muscle loss while increasing fat loss?
 As we age, our bodies naturally begin to lose some muscle mass (known as Sarcopenia).

-This study examined the effect of the Dietary Approaches to Stop Hypertension (DASH) diet on body composition in obese adults over 65.
+This study examined the Dietary Approaches to Stop Hypertension (DASH) diet on body composition in obese adults over 65.
 Diet quality and protein intake, in particular, are vital for maintaining body composition and muscle mass.
-Many people also read fat – how to determine what foods are causing it.

-The DASH dietary pattern is a high-quality therapeutic diet known to improve health status in various diverse and at-risk populations.
+The DASH dietary pattern is a high-quality therapeutic diet known to improve various diverse and at-risk populations.

-The primary protein recommendations of the DASH diet are poultry and fish while decreasing red meats throughout the diet.
+The DASH diet’s primary protein recommendations are poultry and fish while decreasing red meats throughout the diet.
 However, this study included the use of lean red meat as their primary source of protein.

 Under controlled feeding conditions, 15 males and 21 females consumed 1800 kcal/day for 12 weeks.
 Every day, 126g of fresh, lean red meat was equally portioned throughout three meals.
 Subjects were to avoid consuming foods/beverages outside the provided breakfast, lunch, and dinner.
-As well, measures of body composition and muscle strength were obtained at weeks 0, 3, 6, 9, and 12.
+Also, body composition and muscle strength measures were obtained at weeks 0, 3, 6, 9, and 12.

 ; Waist Measurements Decreased by an Average of 4.7 cm; Hip Measurements Decreased by an Average of 4 cm; Body Fat Percentage Decreased by an Average of 2.5%; Abdominal Fat Mass Decreased by an Average of 4.2 kg; Fat-Free Mass Decreased by an Average of 1.5 kilograms; Lean Body Mass Decreased by an Average of 2 kilograms; Total Body Water Decreased by an Average of 1 kg

-In all participants, the magnitude of fat loss at the end of 12 weeks was 5x higher than the loss of muscle mass.
+In all participants, the magnitude of fat loss at the end of 12 weeks was 5x higher than muscle mass loss.
 But, body composition wasn’t the only change.
 Study participants observed a decrease in both systolic and diastolic blood pressure!
 Some participants were even able to decrease or eliminate their risk of hypertension throughout the study.

-These findings suggest that following a DASH-like diet has the potential to help preserve muscle strength while reducing fat mass in obese older adults.
+These findings suggest that following a DASH-like diet can help preserve muscle strength while reducing fat mass in obese older adults.

 Perry, C. A., Van Guilder, G. P., Kauffman, A., & Hossain, M. (2020).
 A Calorie-Restricted DASH Diet Reduces Body Fat and Maintains Muscle Strength in Obese Older Adults.
 Nutrients, 12(1), 102.